 Herbs are also easy to add to a vegetable garden.
 Some of them are perennial such as oregano and thyme.
 Other are annual such as parsley, cilantro, and celery.
 (If you consider celery an herb, that is)

 Many herbs do well in central Texas, such as rosemary, lavender, sage, tarragon, and Mexican marigold.
-You just need to baby them during the first year of planting, then let them be.
+You need to baby them during the first year of planting, then let them be.

 Leaf lettuce and leafy greens

 The warm season is the hardest and the longest in central Texas.
 Watering becomes an issue unless you install an automated drip system.
-New gardeners who are looking for a good experience need to grow crops that survive the harsh summer.
+New gardeners looking for a good experience need to grow crops that survive the harsh summer.

 Basil is the most accessible herb to grow in the harsh summer.
 It withstands the sun and can stay dry for a reasonable period.
 It is also easy to recover in case of damage.
 Even better, the more you harvest, the bushier it gets.